The front will return north into the area Wednesday bringing another threat for rain and thunderstorms.

 The forecast calls for a slight risk of severe weather across southern Indiana this afternoon and tonight.

 Accumulating snow may occur over the southern half of central Indiana Friday.

-A winter weather advisory is in effect until 9 a.m.
-Monday.
+A winter weather advisory is in effect for blowing and drifting snow until noon on Tuesday.